abdul-o/abdul-o/README.md

 Nice to meet you

-I’m currently learning Frontend and Backend at Zuri.
+I’m a Full stack Developer.

-I’m looking to collaborate on any project that will had value to me
+I’m looking to collaborate on any project that will add value to me

 You can reach me on LinkedIn @abdullateef-dauda